 - For owners that enrol their ships in the scheme after January of each year, the scheme allows for pro-ration of the fee according to the remaining months in the calendar year, including the month in which the enrolment commences.
 The tiered fees remain non-refundable.

 - All ships that enrolled into the scheme will no longer be issued with invoices detailing every transaction related to registration and crewing-related services covered under this scheme.

-For more details on the Annual Administrative Fee scheme as well as list of applicable services under the scheme, please refer to Shipping Circular No. 20 of 2013 and No. 8 of 2014.
+- For more details on the Annual Administrative Fee scheme as well as list of applicable services under the scheme, please refer to Shipping Circular No. 28 of 2016.
 If you are interested to enrol into the scheme, you are to make an application to the SRS by completing the application form.
 Upon successful application, the flat fee will be deducted from the owner or ship manager or ship agent’s account.

 - MPA also administers other schemes to the maritime and related companies to grow and develop their business in Singapore.

 - About SRS

 - Pre-Registration Procedure

 - Types of Registration

 - Statutory Certificates Issued by MPA

 - Documents to be Carried on Board